sassoftware/saspy/saspy/doc/source/getting-started.rst

      'PERFORMANCEINFO',
      'VARIABLEIMPORTANCE']

-To view a particular diagnostic submit as shown below.
-The default objects for tables are Pandas DataFrames and for plots are HTML graphics
+To view a particular diagnostic, submit it as shown below.
+The default objects for tables are Pandas DataFrames and for plots are HTML graphics.
+You can use use the `results=` option to choose HTML for tables too, if you choose.

 .. code:: python